simeononsecurity/simeononsecurity.ch/content/it-career-playbook/getting-a-job-in-it/entry-level-it-jobs/index.en.md

 ---
-title: "Entry-Level IT Jobs in 2026: What AI Changed and What Actually Gets You Hired"
+title: "Entry-Level IT Jobs in 2026"
 draft: false
 toc: true
 date: 2026-07-22